essentialkaos/rubygems-nginx-proxy/README.md

 # rubygems-nginx-proxy
-Configuration files for Nginx caching proxy for Rubygems
+Nginx configuration files for Rubygems caching proxy.
+This config used for [gems.kaos.io](https://gems.kaos.io) service.